prayagupa/java-tdd/README.md

   }
   ```

-- test should be deterministic
+- Test should be deterministic
-- test one scenario per test
+- Test one scenario per test
   ```groovy
   def "should ship an order, given valid order" () {